edisplay/RCB_TA_notes/week-12-mysql-three-days/12.3-in-class-solutions/lesson-12.3-sol.md

 ### 2. Partners do (Simple MySQL db C.R.U.D.)

-Create a node.js function that will insert the following bear data when the node.js server starts.
-Go ahead and copy and paste this bearData array to your node script and loop over it to insert the three bears into your happy_bears table.

 ```
 var bearData = [
 	{name: 'Grizzly', favorite_food: 'Pizza', personality: 'Out going' },